Herbert-Lam/HK_Car_Ltd/README.md

 # HK_Car_Ltd
 A term project of a full-stack web-based application.

 Copyright (c) Herbert Lam & Karl Chau.
 All content of this website is unreal.
 All rights are reserved.

 This project demonstrates an automobile company website with showing available cars.
 It was built by React.js, Node.js and Mongosh as front-end, backend and database development with RESTful APIs.
-It consists of 5 pages which are "home" page, two product pages ("sedan" and "suv"), "about us" page and "contact us" page.

 Herbert mainly developed front-end section, merged front-end section with backend and the database, and conducted the final testing of the whole website.
 Karl mainly developed backend section, Mongosh database, and connected both together.

+This project consists of 5 pages which are "home" page, two product pages ("sedan" and "suv"), "about us" page and "contact us" page.

 There is an admin page for internal staff to add/edit/delete car(s).
 When an admin performs the actions, the corresponding data will be processed via express nodeJS in MongoDB Atlas.